-It means the body can't process certain amino acids (the "building blocks" of protein), causing a harmful build-up of substances in the blood and urine.
+It means the body cannot process certain amino acids (the "building blocks" of protein), causing a harmful build-up of substances in the blood and urine.

 Normally, our bodies break down protein foods such as meat and fish into amino acids.
-Any amino acids that aren't needed are usually broken down and removed from the body.
+Any amino acids that are not needed are usually broken down and removed from the body.

-Babies with MSUD are unable to break down the amino acids leucine, isoleucine and valine.
+Babies with MSUD are unable to break down amino acids called leucine, isoleucine and valine.
 Very high levels of these amino acids are harmful.

 One of the characteristic symptoms of MSUD is sweet-smelling urine, which gives the condition its name.

-At around five days old, babies are offered newborn blood spot screening to check if they have MSUD.
+At around 5 days old, babies are offered newborn blood spot screening to check for inherited conditions like MSUD.
 This involves pricking your baby's heel to collect drops of blood to test.

-If MSUD is diagnosed, treatment can be given straight away to reduce the risk of serious complications.
+If your baby is diagnosed with MSUD, treatment should be given straight away to reduce the risk of serious complications.
 With early diagnosis and the correct treatment, the outcome can be greatly improved.
 However, treatment for MSUD must be continued for life.

-Without treatment, severe and life-threatening symptoms can develop, including seizures (fits) or falling into a coma.
+Without treatment, severe, life-threatening symptoms can develop, including seizures (fits) or falling into a coma.
 Some children with untreated MSUD are also at risk of brain damage and developmental delay.